chfrank-cgn/Utilities/FreeBSD var/README.md

 # FreeBSD var

-In case you want to put /var on a ramfs (e.g. when using a SSD), you might want to tweak the var script in /etc/rc.d and the var directory tree in /etc/mtree
+In case you want to put /var on a ramfs (e.g. when using a SSD), you might want to tweak the var script in /etc/rc.d and the var directory tree in /etc/mtree according to the two files provided

 [Christian Frank](http://www.chfrank.net/)